An Efficient Hybrid Heuristic for the Transmission Expansion Planning under Uncertainty: Introduction

-\begin{itemize} \item We devise a simple and efficient destroy-and-repair (D\&R) operator based on binary search to, starting from an initial solution with candidate lines inserted, quickly obtains high-quality feasible solutions for single-scenario TEP problems. \item We introduce an iterative beam search (BS) \citep{OwMorton1988} heuristic method to enhance D\&R's feasible initial solutions by concurrently exploring multiple promising solutions within the solution space.
-An integrated approach then combines BS, D\&R, and a mathematical solver. \item We propose a hybrid solution approach consisting of the PH procedure to decompose large-scale stochastic problems into single-scenario subproblems, and the integrated framework to address the subproblems. \item We report the performance of the proposed solution approach on several large-scale STEP systems ranging from a few thousand up to 10000 buses.
-The results demonstrate the effectiveness of our method in systematically finding improved solutions in comparison with a baseline approach (BA).
-In particular, an average gap reduction of $16.23\%$ was obtained under 2 hours of time limit. \end{itemize}
+The main contributions of this paper are summarized as follows. \begin{itemize} \item We devise a simple and efficient destroy-and-repair (D\&R) operator based on binary search to, starting from an initial solution with candidate lines inserted, quickly obtain high-quality feasible solutions for single-scenario TEP problems. \item We introduce an iterative beam search (BS) \citep{OwMorton1988} heuristic method to enhance D\&R's feasible solutions by concurrently exploring multiple promising solutions within the solution space.
+An integrated approach \blue{(IA)} then combines BS, D\&R, and a mathematical solver. \item We propose a hybrid solution approach consisting of the PH procedure to decompose large-scale stochastic problems into single-scenario subproblems, and the \blue{IA heuristic} to address the subproblems. \item We report the performance of the proposed solution approach on several large-scale STEP systems ranging from a few thousand up to 10000 buses.
+The results demonstrate the effectiveness of our method in systematically finding improved solutions in comparison with \blue{both} a baseline \blue{algorithm} (BA) \blue{and an alternative PH procedure that addresses subproblems with a MIP solver}.
+In particular, an average \blue{cost improvement} of \blue{$5.28\%$} was obtained under 2 hours of time limit. \end{itemize}